How to recognize and treat this serious disease

 When it comes to the treatment of any hormonal condition, a very precise and well-organized approach to treatment and good client-practitioner communication is the key to success.
 Regular blood test re-checks and fine-tuning are usually required.

 Despite my strong preference for holistic medicine, in the case of moderate to advanced cases of Addison’s, it is important to use conventional medication, in addition to the following protocol.

 To treat Addison’s, we need to supplement two groups of hormones: Mineralocorticoids and glucocorticoids.

 These are the hormones that regulate electrolyte levels, such as Aldosterone and its precursor Deoxycorticosterone (DOC).
 These two hormones stimulate the kidneys to let go of potassium.
 If they are missing, as in the case of Addison’s disease, hyperkalemia (high potassium state) occurs.

 Mineralocorticoids can be artificially supplemented in two forms:

 • Desoxycorticosterone pivalate (brand name Percorten-V)

-While Florinef is less costly then Percorten-V, I have never seen a dog that did well on this drug.
-Several patients who came to me for a second opinion did so because they did poorly on Florinef.
-They recovered and did very well as soon as they were switched to injections of Percorten.
-Knowing this, I always suggest my clients use Percorten-V and supplement Prednisone in minimal required doses.
+While Florinef is less costly than Percorten-V, I prefer the latter, as it appears to deliver better results.
+Several patients who came to me for a second opinion did so because they did poorly on Florinef, but did very well as soon as I switched them to Percorten.
+Knowing this, I always suggest my clients use Percorten-V.